 Schaffner's Writing Place

-Established by Northwestern's University College (now the School of Continuing Studies) and Schaffner Library in 1986, The Writing Place is a free tutorial service provided to students currently enrolled in a Northwestern University School of Continuing Studies class who feel that they need extra help with their writing assignments.
+Established by Northwestern's University College (now the School of Professional Studies) and Schaffner Library in 1986, The Writing Place is a free tutorial service provided to students currently enrolled in a Northwestern University School of Professional Studies class who feel that they need extra help with their writing assignments.
 Many students are at the earliest stages of researching a paper and seek help focusing a topic or developing a thesis.
 Others come in with a final draft and wish to have a perfectly clean paper.
 No matter the class or stage of the writing process, The Writing Place offers one-on-one advice and assistance from an experienced writer who can analyze the student's text and suggest improvements.

 Please note that in addition to the Chicago Campus Writing Place, there are writing place services on the Evanston Campus.